jurijx4/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 Access Control Design Patterns (Restricting access to certain functions using things like Ownable, Role-based Control) Access Control Design Patterns
-- Using Ownable with onlyOwner modifier for setting the cut that the contract gets for every created relationship
+- Using Ownable with onlyOwner modifier for setting the cut that the contract gets for every created relationship.
+Future work
 - Using Pausable with whenNotPaused modifier to implement an emergency stop mechanism that can be triggered by an authorized account.

 Optimizing Gas (Creating more efficient Solidity code)